 There is no rule requiring the police to arrest you immediately for a crime they believe you committed.
-Often the police send their findings to the District Attorney who can file the case and and request a judge to issue a warrant for your arrest.
+Often the police send their findings to the District Attorney who can file the case and request a judge to issue a warrant for your arrest.
 If you have been contacted by the police but not arrested you should call a criminal defense lawyer immediately.

 On the other hand, a bench warrant is issued when a person has failed to appear at a mandatory court appearance.
-These are the most common form or warrants in California.
+These are the most common form of warrants in California.
 These warrants call for the immediate arrest and detention of the person named.

 Most people who have been put on probation for a misdemeanor or felony are required to complete programs specific to their crimes.
-If you fail to attend or complete these mandatory programs, a bench warrant for your arrest will be issued.
+If you fail to attend or complete these mandatory programs, a bench warrant for your arrest in California will be issued.

 If you are arrested for a violation of probation after being convicted of a felony, you can be held without bail.
-You will not only risk being arrested, but also face further punishment for violating probation.
+You will not only risk being arrested but also face further punishment for violating probation.
 You can then be resentenced for up to the maximum for the crime.

-When you believe you have either type of warrant out for your arrest, do not try to handle the issue on your own.
+When you believe you have either type of warrant out for you, do not try to handle the issue on your own.
 After all, if you wouldn’t go to trial without a lawyer, why would you represent yourself in front of a judge in these circumstances without a legal representative?